Injury and Accident Lawyers in Washington Helping Victims get Compensation

 When you file a personal injury claim, you will be presented with a lot of complex terminology.
 While most of this can be explained by your attorney, the most important terminology you will learn is about damages – also known as your monetary reward.
 It is important that you understand the types of damages, and what you can actually claim – because not all accident cases qualify for these types of damages.
-Your attorney will be able to assess your case and help determine which damages you qualify for, as well as explain what losses you can request in court.
+Your injury lawyer in Washington will be able to assess your case and help determine which damages you qualify for, as well as explain what losses you can request in court.

 The Two Types of Compensation in a Personal Injury Claim